n8io/espnffl/README.md

 * http://espnffl.herokuapp.com/endpoints

-You will need to ask the app owner for an api key.
+You will need to ask the app owner for an api key